 3. Philadelphia

-Philadelphia is only an hour and a half away from New York City by Amtrak.
+Philadelphia is only an half and a hour away from New York City by Amtrak.
 So, if you don’t wish to drive, you can get to relax on the train before you go out and explore the City of Brotherly Love.

-There are many activities you can do for fun in the area like visiting the Philadelphia Museum of Art, having a taste of the delicacies at the Reading Terminal Market, chilling at Rittenhouse Square, enjoying the fresh air at the Wissahickon Valley Park, and so much more.
+There are many activities you can do for fun in the area like a trip to Philadelphia Museum of Art, having a taste of the delicacies at the Reading Terminal Market, chilling at Rittenhouse Square, enjoying the fresh air at the Wissahickon Valley Park, and so much more.
 Of course, grabbing a bite of their world-famous Philly Cheesesteak, roast pork sandwich, hoagie, and other yummy goodies is a given.

 4. Atlantic City, NJ